fleetdm/fleet/docs/Using Fleet/enroll-hosts.md

 More complex setups depending on the organization's needs may be necessary, but the basic principle remains the same.

 ### Step 1: OU for Chromebook users
-Create an [organization unit](https://support.google.com/a/answer/182537?hl=en) where the extension should be installed.
+Create an [organizational unit](https://support.google.com/a/answer/182537?hl=en) where the extension should be installed.
 [Add all the relevant users](https://support.google.com/a/answer/182449?hl=en) to this OU.

 Visit the Google Admin console.
 In the navigation menu, visit Devices > Chrome > Apps & Extensions > Users & browsers.